-Following consultation in early 2024, the City Code on Takeovers and Mergers (the Code) has been amended to narrow the scope of companies to which it will apply with effect from 3 February 2025 (the Implementation Date).
+Following consultation in early 2024, the Code has been amended to narrow the scope of companies to which it applies from 3 February 2025 (the Implementation Date).
+Essentially, the amendments seek to refocus the application of the Code to any company which has its registered office in the UK, the Channel Islands or the Isle of Man and whose securities are, or were recently, admitted to trading on a UK regulated market (UK Regulated Market), a UK multilateral trading facility (UK MTF) or a stock exchange in the Channel Islands or the Isle of Man.

-The amendments seek to refocus the application of the Code to any company which has its registered office in the UK, the Channel Islands or the Isle of Man and whose securities are or were recently admitted to trading on a regulated market or multilateral trading facility in the UK or a stock exchange in the Channel Islands or the Isle of Man.
-This guide provides an overview of these changes and the principal elements of the Code.
+This guide provides an overview of the changes and the principal elements of the Code.